Brazos County reports 60 new COVID-19 cases Monday

 The county now has 3,066 total cases.
 Of the total cases, 1,123 are considered active, 61 fewer than Sunday’s total; 1,908 people have recovered, which is 121 more than Sunday’s total.

-Health officials said the number of cases reported Monday is lower due to the weekend, and not an indication Brazos County is seeing a decrease in cases.
+The number of cases reported Monday is lower due to the weekend, health officials said, and not an indication Brazos County is seeing a decrease in cases.

 Health officials said Monday that 23,997 tests for COVID-19 have been administered by Brazos County health care providers, which is 530 more than Sunday’s total.